renoxtv/edid-arduino/README.md

 Instructions:

--Peel off the protective cover surrounding the LCD control board.
+-Peel off the protective cover surrounding the LCD control board, starting from the back side.
 I can't stress enough how careful you should be here, as the flex cables that connect the LCD lines are sensitive and any excess bending/kinking can destroy the panel.
 The EEPROM test pins are usually on the front side.

 -Connect Vcc to a power supply, usually 2.5V, but the internal 3.3V of the Arduino worked for me